Vignesh14007/sovereign-ai/README.md

 Private industrial documents, local datasets, credentials, model files, and environment-specific files are intentionally excluded from version control.

 Do not commit confidential enterprise information, API keys, passwords, private certificates, or production credentials to this repository.

 ---

-# 📜 License

-This project is currently maintained as a project/research prototype.

-A formal open-source license can be added when the project owner determines the appropriate licensing model.

----